Configuring a PHN Portal Device with Eero Router

 Confirm: The Guest wifi network setting should be set to off.
 Guest networks are limited in function and cannot support captive portal interactions.

-Confirm: Advanced networking > IPv6 must be set to off.
+Confirm: Advanced networking > IPv6 should be set to off.
 Router will restart after changing.

 Screenshot placeholder: PHN Dashboard Devices page showing Portal online status